 In an effort to renovate the existing building into a small scale shopping center with retail, restaurant, and/or office use, the property owner proposes to rezone the property from O-I (Office) District to CR-1 (Commercial Residential Mixed Use) District.
 In reviewing the City of Dunwoody Zoning Ordinance, the current O-I zoning district does not permit retail or restaurant uses.
 Review of the site plan indicates that the overall size and footprint of the existing building will not change with the request.
-It is important to make note that the subject rezoning request has been submitted with companion special land use permit case: SLUP 16-081, which seeks to alter the requirements of Section 27-97(i)(1) within the DVO to allow for reduction in sidewalk width from 12 feet to 6 feet and Section 27-97(g)(2) to allow the existing front yard parking lot to remain as is.
+It is important to make note that the subject rezoning request has been submitted with companion special land use permit case: SLUP 16-081, which seeks to alter the requirements of Section 27-97(i)(1) within the DVO to allow for reduction in sidewalk width from 12 feet to 6 feet, Section 27-97(g)(2) to allow the existing front yard parking lot to remain as is, and Section 27-97(i)(3) to allow the pedestrian buffer zone along the abutting sides and rear of the building to remain as is.
 It shall also be noted that the applicant held an applicant initiated neighborhood meeting regarding the rezoning and SLUP requests on June 6, 2016 and has met all regulations for this meeting as required by ordinance.
 According to the applicant initiated meeting summary, the application was well received by neighbors and no real concerns were raised.